Planning for Dental Implants

 • Dental bridges:

 A bridge replaces one or more teeth by attaching to the neighbouring natural teeth.
-The supporting teeth are usually reshaped before placement.
+The supporting teeth are usually reshaped before placement, which can carry risks that your dentist will discuss with you.

 Right Menu Icon